Jim Cohen

 Jim Cohen (born August 6, 1942) is an American human rights activist, attorney, environmentalist, and former candidate for the United States Senate seat from Minnesota then held by Republican Norm Coleman.
 Cohen sought the endorsement of the Minnesota Democratic-Farmer-Labor Party, but withdrew his candidacy after trailing far behind Al Franken, who subsequently was elected U.S. Senator.
 Following his withdrawal, in 2008-09 Jim created Access Justice a nonprofit(501(c)(3)),(501(a)(2)), public interest law firm dedicated to providing "low-bono" legal services to low and moderate income working families.

 Student and educator

-Cohen graduated with honors from Cornell University and received his law degree from the University of Michigan Law School.
+Cohen graduated Magna Cum Laude from Cornell University and received his law degree from the University of Michigan Law School.
 He has taught in public and private schools in Minneapolis; and once served as board member of the Continuum Academy, a planned charter school in Minneapolis.
 His term on the board was short-lived, and the school subsequently opened under the name Quest Academy.